Book a call with admissions

 Quitting cold turkey carries a number of risks, including an increased risk of relapse into depression and other mental illnesses.
 It can also lead to more severe SSRI discontinuation syndrome and antidepressant withdrawal symptoms that may last longer than they would if you were tapering off the medication gradually.

 There is also an increased risk of suicidal ideation or behavior when quitting an SSRI cold turkey.
-Therefore, it is important to be aware of the risks and to get professional help if you are considering discontinuing your medication without consulting with a doctor first.
+Therefore, it is important to be aware of the risks and to get professional help if you are considering discontinuing antidepressant medications without consulting with a doctor first.

 Quitting an SSRI cold turkey may also lead to more severe physical symptoms such as seizures and heart palpitations.
 It can also lead to permanent changes in brain chemistry that may be difficult to reverse.
 It is important to remember that discontinuing any medication without consulting with a doctor can have serious consequences, and it is best to seek professional help before making any changes to your medication regimen.